openshift/enhancements/enhancements/storage/csi-driver-install.md

 Extra cons:
 1. Coordination between cluster infrastructure (or whoever manages cloud controllers** and storage teams.

-## Goals and required testing
+## Timeline
+Bases on current upstream plans & assumptions.

-### OCP-4.5
+### OCP-4.5 (Kubernetes 1.18)
 * We support installation of AWS & GCE CSI drivers alongside with in-tree drivers.
 User can use both drivers at the same time.
+The default storage class is for in-treee volume plugin (unless cluster admin changes it).
-* We do not support enabling or disabling the feature gate at this point.
+* We do not support enabling or disabling CSI migration feature gate at this point.

 #### Testing
-* CSI certification with driver and integration with openshift-tests.
+* E2e test(s) with our CSI certification suite with driver and integration with openshift-tests.
-* All sidecars and Openshift should run tests with forked sidecars and forker driver.
+* All sidecars and openshift/origin should run tests with forked OCP sidecars and forked OCP driver.

-### OCP-4.6
+### OCP-4.6 (Kubernetes 1.19)
 * Add support for Azure and Cinder CSI drivers.
-* We will allow users to enable or disable migration.
+* We will allow users to enable or disable CSI migration.
 Disabling the migration should not remove the driver.

 #### Testing
+* Run e2e tests with CSI migration on.
   * Requires testing harness to edit/create a CR to enable migration and wait for migration to complete - kinda open question.
   * Will require a new prow job.
+  * New test not available upstream: Run a StatefulSet with migration disabled (assuming it's the default).
+Enable the migration and check if the StatefulSet works.
+Disable the migration and check if it still works.
-* Disable the migration and check if everything works.
-How is upstream going to test this?
+    * How is upstream going to test this?
 * We should have scale tests that runs the tests at large scale (co-ordinate with perf team may be).
-   - Looking for signal about CSI driver deployment working at scale.
+   * Looking for signal about CSI driver deployment working at scale.
-   - Ensure that with somewhat increased number of watchers etc, things still keep working.
+   * Ensure that with somewhat increased number of watchers etc, things still keep working.
+* Long-running e2e tests.
+  * To make sure the CSI driver can sustain more than 1 hour of regular e2e tests.

-### OCP-4.7
+### OCP-4.7 (Kubernetes 1.20)

-* vSphere CSI driver installaion.
+* vSphere CSI driver installation.
+  * Current vSphere driver is not backward compatible.
+We expect some changes and stabilization upstream.
+Our gut feeling is +/- Kubernetes 1.20 timeframe.

-### OCP-4.8
+### OCP-4.8 (Kubernetes 1.21)
+Kubernetes 1.21 is current upstream target for removal of in-tree cloud providers and their volume plugins!

 * CSI drivers for their in-tree counterpart will become GA and CSI volumes will become default.
+* CSI migration is enabled and cannot be disabled (code for corresponding in-tree volume plugins and in-tree cloud providers doesn't event exist).